State Reform School for Boys: Named boys not listed as being interred in the cemetery, between 1848 and 1884

-While it is known that Massachusetts state institutions provided their unclaimed dead to medical schools in the 1800s, the exact number of individuals provided over the years may never be fully known.
-Crucially, there is no indication that the state reform school for boys provided any of the 75 boys who died and were not interned in the cemetery to any medical schools or physicians.
+In the 1800s Massachusetts state institutions provided their unclaimed dead to Harvard Medical school and perhaps others for dissection.
+The exact number of persons that were under the care and custody of the Massachusetts state institutions and were provided, over the years, may never be known.
+There is no indication that the state reform school for boys provided any of the 75 boys that died and were not interned in the cemetery, to any medical schools or physicians.